Fisherman's Blues: Fisherman's Blues (1988)

-Jimmy Hickey's Waltz not present on 1988 Ensign vinyl release.
+Jimmy Hickey's Waltz is not present on 1988 Ensign vinyl release.
 Though it is not listed at the back of the 1988 CD box, it features on the Ensign disc and in the booklet with full credits..

 Personnel

-The cover displays a number of the contributors.
+The cover displays some of the contributors.
 From left to right, back to front, are: Jake Kennedy (crew), Colin Blakey, Pat McCarthy (recording engineer), Jimmy Hickey (crew), John Dunford (co-producer), Trevor Hutchinson, Fran Breen, Anthony Thistlethwaite, Mike Scott, and Steve Wickham.